Thomas Horsfield: England

 On returning to London, Horsfield continued to be in contact with Sir Stamford Raffles and became a keeper of the museum of the East India Company on Leadenhall Street, London, working under Charles Wilkins.
 He stayed in this position, later as a curator, until his death on July 24, 1859.
 Horsfield took an interest in geology, botany, zoology, and entomology.
 He was influenced by William Sharp Macleay and his quinarian system of classification.
 He was a fellow of the Royal Society of London (1828) and a fellow of the Linnean Society (1820), later becoming a vice president.
 In 1828, he was elected a member of the American Philosophical Society.
 Horsfield was appointed assistant secretary of the Zoological Society of London at its formation in 1826.
 In 1833, he was a founder of what became the Royal Entomological Society of London.
 He was elected a fellow of the Royal Society in 1828.
 In 1838, he became correspondent of the Royal Institute of the Netherlands; when that became the Royal Netherlands Academy of Arts and Sciences in 1851, he joined as foreign member.
 Horsfield died at his home in Camden Town and was buried at the Moravian cemetery in Chelsea.

 Published works

 Horsfield wrote Zoological Researches in Java and the Neighbouring Islands (1824).
 He also classified a number of birds with Nicholas Aylward Vigors, most notably in their A Description of the Australian Birds in the Collection of the Linnean Society; With an Attempt at Arranging them According to Their Natural Affinities (Trans.
 Linn.
 Soc.
 Lond.
 (1827)).
 Together with the botanists Robert Brown and John Joseph Bennett he published the Plantae Javanicae rariores (1838–52).

+Legacy

 Horsfield is commemorated in the names of a number of animals and plants, including: